rssalessio/algorand-royalty-fees/article.md

 4. ``computeRoyaltyFee(amount: Int, royaltyFee: Int) -> TealType.uint64``: this subroutine computes the royalty fees given a certain price

 #### 3.6.1 SendPayment
+The ``SendPayment`` subroutine can be used to pay a wallet by submitting an inner transaction.
+Check also the description of the subroutine in the code.
 ```python
 @Subroutine(TealType.none)
 def sendPayment(receiver: Addr, amount: Int) -> Expr: